Shady-Unknown/ae-thicc-launcher/README.md

 ### Steam Integration & Linux/Deck Support
 *   **One-Click Steam Injection:** Add your non-Steam games directly into your Steam Library with a single click.
-*   **Automated Artwork:** The launcher communicates with SteamGridDB to fetch and apply Covers, Heroes, and Logos dynamically.
+*   **Automated Artwork:** The launcher downloads and applies Covers, Heroes, and Logos to your Steam Library entries dynamically!
 *   **Proton Ready:** On Linux/Steam Deck, the launcher automatically configures Steam shortcuts to use `Proton GE` or `Proton Experimental`, getting you ready to play immediately.

 ---